 The first step to a successful onboarding strategy is just that… having a strategy.
 There are more than enough blog posts and articles out there explaining what should happen when, and how to set up the process.
-A simple Google Search for “employee onboarding programs” turned up nearly 10 million results.
+A simple Google Search for “employee onboarding programs” turns up nearly 10 million results.
 So then all that’s left is to sift through the links, check the box and expect smooth sailing, right?
 Wrong.

 It takes more than a great plan, for two important reasons.
 First, there’s nothing static about your business.
 Your goals shift, your customer base grows and even your own employees come and go.
 It’s like trying to hit a moving target.
 Devising a plan and expecting it to seamlessly work as everything about your organization changes over time is unrealistic.